V-Varga/SPOT-BGC/README.md

 ### Pipeline status

+### Current published version

+First major update, 2025.01.XX: Build 2.0.0
+ - Kraken2 has replaced BLASTN for the human contig elimination step, to improve speed
+ - A safety measure has been added to the per-sample MetaSPAdes/SPAdes assembly: If a sample does not successfully assembly within 3 days, the process will terminate & MEGAHIT will be used to assemble the sample, instead
+ - Taxonomic profiling is now done with CheckM
+ - The SPOT-BGC pipeline has been tested in a SLURM HPC environment

+### Logs of earlier updates

 Initial publication, 2024.11.12: Build 1.0.0-beta
  - The SPOT-BGC pipeline is functional, with the human genome as the reference genome.
  - Note that while it has been successfully run for the analysis it was designed for, extensive testing of the pipeline has not been carried out.